Twelve Core Challenges and Fifty Rapid Responses

 In the absence of a fully developed constitutional framework, any future referendum risks proceeding without defined governance arrangements, leaving fundamental questions of sovereignty, identity, and institutional structure unresolved.

-This reintroduces uncertainty into the constitutional process and increases the likelihood that change will be experienced as a zero-sum outcome, with one tradition perceiving loss rather than shared participation.
+This reintroduces uncertainty into the constitutional process and increases the likelihood that constitutional change will be experienced as a zero-sum outcome, with one tradition perceiving loss rather than shared participation.

 ⭐ 2.
 Why does this model work where others fail?